 The Moody Foundation Flow Cytometry Facility

-The Facility is equipped with a 2 BD FACSAria II SORP and 1 BD FACSCanto RUO Special Order.
+The facility is equipped with two BD FACSAria II SORP, one BD FACSAria Fusion SORP and one BD FACS Canto RUO.
 These instruments operate on a PC-based platform using FACSDiva software.

 - Titrate antibodies.
 Antibody titration is a quick experiment designed to find the optimal staining concentration for the antibody being used on the cells of interest.
 This ensures saturating your cells with the antibody, and not having excess that will lead to reduced resolution because of non-specific binding (NSB).